-The Capital Projects Fund had a significant increase in fund equity because funds that were set aside for future projects were not expended during the year.
+The Capital Projects Fund had a significant decrease in fund equity because funds that were set aside in prior years were expended during the year for a new parking lot.

-The Internal Service Fund had a significant increase in net position because of an aggregate stop loss reimbursement of \$286,098 from excessive claims in a previous year.
+The Internal Service Fund had a significant increase in net position because of a better than expected claims experience for medical and dental claims.